 - Yoshimori from Kekkaishi.
 Justified in that he has to go to school, do chores at home, and fight Ayakashi every night.

-- Saiga from Legal Drug spends most of his time sleeping at Kakei's store, even when he's supposed to be watching the till.
+- Saiga from Drug & Drop spends most of his time sleeping at Kakei's store, even when he's supposed to be watching the till.
 There has been much speculation as to why.

 - Yakumo, from School Rumble.
 Random classmates are prone to staring at her whenever she falls asleep on the bench outside school.

-- Portgas D. Ace of One Piece has rather intense narcolepsy and tends to fall asleep in the middle of talking or eating, leading more than a few people to think he suddenly dropped dead.
+- Portgas D. Ace has rather intense narcolepsy and tends to fall asleep in the middle of talking or eating, leading more than a few people to think he suddenly dropped dead.

 - The narcolepsy is evident in his family (albeit it's more likely habitual given he's an adopted member), as shown with main character Luffy and their grandfather Garp.
 All three of their cases really just crop up for Rule of Funny though.

-- Kumin in Chuunibyou Demo Koi ga Shitai!, who brings her pillow to school to nap and can fall asleep at will.
+- Kumin in Love, Chunibyo & Other Delusions, who brings her pillow to school to nap and can fall asleep at will.
 She even tries to establish a napping club.
 Her Image Song is all about how she loves to sleep, and even ends with her sleepily singing "good night~".

 - Ed from Cowboy Bebop is seen sleeping very often, about anywhere on the ship, including sometimes the hard floor, or taking advantage of zero-G to nap.